 In general, emission sources can be categorized into two broad types of profiles: combustion sources and gas-release sources, with certain unique characteristics of certain processing activities leading to a third category.
 A tiered approach is used to calculate emissions, in which secondary calculation methods are applied when the data requirements for preferred methods are not met for an individual source.
 If neither method is possible with the available data, median estimates from other sources of the same profile are used.
 Overall, preferred methods were used for 79% of sources, secondary for 18%, and tertiary for the remaining 2%.
 The following paragraphs introduce the main categories and methodologies, which are adapted from the methodologies presented by ENVIRON (2010), API (2009), and EPA (1995), as appropriate.
-These emissions estimates include both routine and non-routine emissions estimates for 2009.
+These emissions estimates for 2009.